FrankBurmo/mastodon-streamer/README.md

 ## Deployment

 The application is ready for deployment using Docker.
-You can deploy it to any cloud platform that supports Docker containers, such as AWS ECS, Google Cloud Run, or DigitalOcean App Platform.
+You can deploy it to any cloud platform that supports Docker containers, such as Azure, AWS ECS, Google Cloud Run, or DigitalOcean App Platform.

 ## Error Handling